malc-u/SomeoneKnowsSomething/README.md

 - Possibility of listening to the podcast via links.
 - Reaching podcats that are not too popular in users part of the world but that user might find interesting.
 - Possibility of finding out who the producer is in order to search for similar content beyond this page.

+Someone knows something - True Crime Podcast website is an ideal way to met all these goals as it:

+- presents users with true crime podcasts,
+- presents users with podcasts from USA, UK and Australia,
+- allows users to read more about each podcast,
+- allows users to access podcasts pages directly,
+- allows users to listen to pdcasts via links,
+- allows users to easily access producters page to explore.

+### User stories

 ## Wireframes